 Automatic Increase Rider:

-An optional benefit which provides automatic increases each year, despite changes in health, income or occupation.
+An optional benefit that provides automatic increases each year, despite changes in health, income, or occupation.

 The longest period of time for which benefits are payable for continuous disability.